alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 And modify for SR.

-These run extremely quickly and can be run in the interactive node.
+These run in 5-7 minutes on the server.

 Minimap log for ST [here](https://github.com/alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/blob/main/Scripts/Genome_Assembly/Isoseq/minimap2_ST_BLASTcollapsed.log)